AbdelrahmanHassan111/Brain-Tumor-Multi-Classification-using-Deep-Learning/README.md

 ### 11. License <a name="license"></a>

-This project is licensed under the MIT License.
+This project is licensed under the [MIT License](LICENSE).
+Feel free to use, modify, and distribute the code in accordance with the terms of the license.

 ### 12. Installation <a name="installation"></a>